nikhilkg18/rocket-ship/Apache_Iceberg_1.11.md

 This behavior reflects Iceberg’s emphasis on explicit and controlled schema management, particularly in distributed and multi-engine environments.

+## Current Limitations in Foundry

+Iceberg support in Foundry is still in Beta, and some features are not yet fully supported, including:

+* Views
+* Restricted views
+* Streaming
+* Lightweight Pipeline Builder pipelines
+* Some advanced external engine integrations

+Additionally, Foundry may not yet support all Iceberg 1.11 features immediately after release.

 ## Using Iceberg in Foundry

 Apache Iceberg support in Palantir Foundry is currently evolving and, in many environments, is still available in beta version.
 Foundry already exposes Iceberg-based APIs such as IcebergInput, IcebergOutput, and native PyIceberg scans, indicating a strong strategic move toward open lakehouse interoperability and metadata-driven architectures.